Frozen bank accounts and suspicious activity reports

+The Proceeds of Crime Act 2002 places positive obligations on the regulated sector to disclose the existence of suspicious transactions to the National Crime Agency ('NCA').
 Such activity is disclosed via Suspicious Activity Reports ('SAR's).
 In practical terms, this means a transaction may be delayed (e.g. a bank account frozen/inhibited) whilst the matter is investigated by NCA.
-As notifying an individual or corporation of a SAR is an offence in its own right, one can be left in the dark and often without access to funds or redress.
+As notifying an individual or corporation of the fact an SAR has been made is an offence in its own right, one can be left in the dark and often without access to funds or redress.

 This can cause significant inconvenience and/or disruption to individuals and businesses and may call for a robust response.
 In most instances a SAR will be cleared by the NCA, but in some cases it is the precursor to a criminal investigation or an application for an Account Freezing Order or a Restraint Order.
 Brett Wilson LLP is almost uniquely placed to advise and represent individuals and businesses on these matters and the interplay between criminal and civil proceedings.

 It is likely that the bank has made (or is considering making) a SAR to the NCA.
 The Bank is seeking consent to process transactions through your account.
 The SAR is normally triggered by an unusual transaction, which will typically be picked up by a computer algorithm.
 This might be where the transaction involves an unusually large sum of money or there are potential concerns over the source of the money.

 Why won’t the bank talk to me or provide me with an explanation?

 The bank is prevented by law from disclosing the fact that it has made a SAR.
 It is common for affected customers to feel as if they are being passed from pillar to post.